 Delaying or not seeking care, particularly highly-effective health care services, can lead to unmet health care needs and ultimately have a negative impact on health.
 While research on the effect of cost-sharing on health outcomes has been limited, findings have indicated negative effects on health outcomes for low-income populations with significant health care needs.
 Studies using the RAND HIE data have noted that while cost-sharing "had little or no net adverse effect on health for the average person... [h]ealth among the sick poor...was adversely affected."
 (RAND) Essential drug use significantly decreased for low-income individuals and the elderly after prescription drug cost-sharing was implemented in Quebec, Canada.
 The decreases in essential drug use were the primary cause of significantly higher rates of serious adverse events and greater emergency room use.
-(18) A recent study of Medicaid enrollees diagnosed with cancer found that beneficiaries reduced the number of prescription days after copayments were increased compared to increases in the number of prescription days after copayments were increase copayments.
-These same beneficiaries saw an increase in the probability of an emergency room visit after copayments were increased while the probability of an emergency room visit after copayments were increase dwhile the probability of an emergency room visit after copayments were increase that did not increase copayments.
+(18) A recent study of Medicaid enrollees diagnosed with cancer found that beneficiaries reduced the number of prescription days after copayments were increased compared to increases in the number of prescription days for similar beneficiaries in states that did not increase copayments.
+These same beneficiaries saw an increase in the probability of an emergency room visit after copayments were increased while the probability of an emergency room visit remained unchanged for similar beneficiaries in states that did not increase copayments.
 (3)